do0dleman/forecast/README.md

 This is a web forecast app built on React.
 You can see and use the app on github pages [here](https://do0dleman.github.io/forecast/)

+> To run this app locally you must provide api key as an environment variable for geocoding - `VITE_GEOCODE_MAP_API_KEY`

 ## Used APIs

 This project uses: